ajaswa/waffleiron/README.md

 This will give you an element two columns wide, prepended by one column and appended by 4 columns.

-## What is Waffle Iron?
+## What is Waffleiron?
-Waffle Iron is a "semantic" non-intrusive grid system powered by SASS/SCSS.
+Waffleiron is a "semantic" non-intrusive grid system powered by SASS/SCSS.
 No floats, no extra classes and no non-sense.
 It just works.

 ### What?
 No floats?